Kent Online Safety Guidance for Educational Settings

 Education settings should also visit their broadband provider (such as EiS) for technical guidance for managing a school filtering policy which allows an elected member of school staff to block and allow websites.

-Safer Practice with Technology
+KSCB - Safer Professional Practice with Technology Guidance

 This KSCB document provides guidance on appropriate and safer behaviours with technology for professionals working with children or young people.
 It is intended to stimulate discussion within establishments to consider potential situations that may occur and to make sure all staff (whether voluntary or paid) are aware of safe, appropriate and professional behaviour.
 This will include online professional boundaries and maintaining professional relationships with children, young people and families.